allanjeng/Cognitive-Documentation/Content/en-us/Academic-Knowledge/SimilarityMethod.md

 <br>
 \*POST request has an limitation of 1MB.
 <br>
-\*To use POST, one option is to create a HTML page with POST request in a form, a example would be:
+\*To use POST, one option is to create a HTML page with POST request in a form, then open it with a browser, an example would be:
 ```
 <form action="https://ppe.api.projectoxford.ai/academic/v1.0/similarity" method="post">
     <input type="text" name="s1" value="s1=First%20String%20to%20be%20Compared" />